Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallloglevel.sendlocalstack.md

 ## AsyncCallLogLevel.sendLocalStack property

-Send the call stack to the remote when making requests
+Send the stack to the remote when making requests

 **Signature:**